Merovius/merovius.github.io/content/posts/2022-05-13-calculating-type-sets.markdown

 is “the set of all types which have a method `X()` and a method `Y()` and a method `Z()`”.

-We also have a way to express set intersection, using [interface embedding](https://go.dev/ref/spec#Embedded_interfaces):
+We can also express set intersection, using [interface embedding](https://go.dev/ref/spec#Embedded_interfaces):

 ```go